ARGGGHHH!! THEY ALL LOOK GOOD! HOW DO I choose WHAT TO DO, THO? THEY ALL SOUND LIKE THEY'RE OK - SO HERE'S THE THING.....

 That said, all the evidence points to a good strong

-relationship with the therapist being the most important factor linked to
+relationship with the professional being the most important factor linked to

 positive outcome.
 So it's a MUST that you do get along from the off.